tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/BigCommerce.md

 ## Testing the integration
 Once you have configured the payment conditions for your payment methods, it is strongly recommended to test your integration before starting to receive real transactions.
 As a prerequisite, make sure you add a provider with test credentials in your BigCommerce Configuration.

 1. Log in to your store and select the product you wish to purchase for testing.
-At the moment of finalizing the purchase, fill in the data and bear in mind that the country selected must be the country associated to the country where the product will be shipped.
+At the moment of finalizing the purchase, fill in the data and keep in mind that the country selected must be the country where the product will be shipped.
 As an example, if the shipping is to Argentina, then select Argentina from the drop-down country options.

 ![](/assets/BigCommerce/Imagen14.png)